dougeby/IntuneDocs/intune/enrollment-autopilot.md

 You can assign a user to a specific Autopilot device.
 This assignment pre-fills a user from Azure Active Directory in the [company-branded](https://docs.microsoft.com/azure/active-directory/fundamentals/customize-branding) sign-in page during Windows setup.
 It also lets you set a custom greeting name.
 This does not pre-fill or modify Windows logon.
 Only licensed Intune users can be assigned in this manner.

-Prerequisite: Azure Active Directory Company Portal has been configured.
+Prerequisites: Azure Active Directory Company Portal has been configured and the most recent [Windows 10 Insider Preview Build](https://docs.microsoft.com/en-us/windows-insider/at-work-pro/).

 1. In the [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Devices** > choose the device > **Assign user**.
     ![Screenshot of Assign user](media/enrollment-autopilot/assign-user.png)